-carbohydrate, proteins, lipids, nucleic acids
+carbohydrates, proteins, lipids, nucleic acids

-Which organic macromolecule transmits genetic information and carries the instructions to build proteins
+Which organic macromolecule transmits genetic information and carries the instructions to build proteins?

 contain atlest one carbon-carbon double bond; liquid at room temperature